 Below are frequently asked questions about the re-licensure process and the MACS Continuing Education/Re-licensure Committee.
-If, after you have reviewed the questions and answers below, you still have questions, please contact your school level re-licensure representative or the MACS Continuing Education Committee administrator, Dan DeBruyn.
+If, after you have reviewed the questions and answers below, you still have questions, please contact your school level re-licensure representative or Adan Gutierrez at the MACS office at 651-789-3090.

 1. Do I need to have CEU hours in various categories?